bdashore3/KingBot/README.md

 - Shoutouts: Typing `!so` or `!shoutout` will allow you to shout out a streamer.
 This is only executable by admins.
 - Stream Events: Has events for: new follows, first time subscribers, recurring subscribers, gifted subs.
 Hosting is not supported yet and Raids may be supported.
 - Automatically execute functions when the stream goes online/offline.
 Editable via the API helper file.
 - Lurking: Allow lurkers to have some fun!
 Type `!lurk` and the bot will know that the user is lurking.
 When the user types `!lurk` again, he/she will see how much time he/she has lurked for.
 The user can cancel the lurk state by typing `!lurk cancel`.
-All lurks are automatically cleared when the stream ends.
+All lurks are automatically cleared when the stream starts/ends.
 - A universal CRUD interface which allows users to easily program commands that store 2 values in the database.

 ## Preparation